mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.4.03 (October 11, 2025)
+-   **Robust AI Teacher Choices:** Re-architected the AI Teacher's multiple-choice feature to use Gemini's "Tool Calling" functionality.
+This replaces the old, fragile string-parsing method with a reliable, structured data approach, ensuring interactive buttons now appear consistently.

 ### What's New in Version 0.4.02 (October 10, 2025)
 -   **AI Teacher Button Fix:** Resolved an issue where the multiple-choice buttons in the AI Teacher chat were not responding to clicks.
 Users can now interact with the choices as intended.